 Simplifying and streamlining Accounts Payable processes is best accomplished with multiple approaches that are closely coordinated and prioritized.
-For example, while getting electronic invoices from suppliers might be achievable for a large percentage of your production related invoice volume, you may need to add portal solutions that support supplier invoice submissions as an approach to eliminate an incremental percentage of transactions that would otherwise be paper based.
+For example, while getting electronic invoices from suppliers might be achievable for a large percentage of your production-related invoice volume, you may need to add portal solutions that support supplier invoice submissions as an approach to eliminate an incremental percentage of transactions that would otherwise be paper-based.
 The same is true for payment status requests, with a portal solution effective for many of these inquires, and with the addition of chat-bots in combination with a help desk staffed with a skilled team who can respond to a wide range of internal and external inquiries in whatever language is required, providing a more complete solution.

-A recent PeercastTM in our Accounts Payable (P2P) research area featured a global company with over $10B in annual revenue discussing their approach implementing an Accounts Payable Help Desk.
+A recent PeercastTM in our Accounts Payable (P2P) research area featured a global company with over $10B in annual revenue discussing their approach to implementing an Accounts Payable Help Desk.
 Prior to 2016 help desk support was outsourced with over 30,000 cases per month.
 In 2016 a self-service project resulted in a supplier portal to respond to invoice status requests, which reduced inquiry volume by 60%.
 As this transition took place the help desk support was pulled back in house, and additional process and technology changes were made, including implementing a chat-bot using a purchased solution from Pypestream.

 iPollingTM Results Review